openstack/project-config/README.rst

 with all of the gerrit project ACLs in the acls subdir.
 You will need to edit these files to add new projects to Gerrit.

-See the `StackForge Documentation <http://docs.openstack.org/infra/system-config/stackforge.html>`_ for info on adding projects.
+See the `Creator's Guide in the Infra Manual  <http://docs.openstack.org/infra/manual/creators.html>`_ for info on adding projects.

 `Gerrit Documentation <http://docs.openstack.org/infra/system-config/gerrit.html>`_